Affirmations an introduction

 Slightly longer answer

 The number didn’t occur more than usual to me than it did to anyone else.
-What happened was that my mind had been programmed to be extra vigilant for that number.
+What happened was that I had programmed my mind to see the number and ignore instances where I didn’t.

 Younger me had decided that it wanted to see significance in the number 69 so it saw the number 69 wherever it could.